 In this energetic and unique program, students will ALL experience what it’s like to record an original song in a real studio setting!
-Every student will participate in the song creation, rehearsal, and performance within one fast-paced and exciting 45 minute collaborative workshop-style session.
+Every student will participate in the song creation, rehearsal, and performance within one fast-paced and exciting 45 to 60 minute collaborative workshop-style session.
 During their time together, students will create lyrics to a song using words and characters from their school, as well as learning about and offering suggestions for parts of speech to complete each storyline.
 Lyrics provided by students will be unscripted, unplanned, and uniquely hilarious to each school experience.
 Even though everyone will be smiling and having fun, remember that every word written is designed to help them learn grade-level appropriate ELA skills that their teachers really want them to remember.

 Students will be shown how to use professional level recording equipment to capture their ELA-themed song, as well as create their own accompanying movements for the song.
 After they finish rehearsing, learning, (and laughing), students will deliver one final group performance that will be recorded and shared back with the school representative to share with their students however they like.
 This audio recording and accompanying lyric video of their exact performance can be listened to or watched back for test review, during brain breaks, or at home to not only reinforce the ELA concepts they learned, but to reminisce on the enjoyment of creating music in the studio.
 Two separate grade-level appropriate programs are available for K-2 and 3-5 students, and all lessons are universally designed by ELA and music curriculum experts to align with state and national music and ELA standards.
 (Specific standards and lesson plans available upon request)